Jeanne d'Arc (Joan of Arc) is known as la mère de la nation française - the mother of the French nation.

-After tests and discussions, Charles decided to take the young girl seriously.
+Charles decided to take Joan seriously.
 He agreed to let her lead his army against the English soldiers who had seized the city of Orléans.

 A suit of armour and a war banner were made for Joan.
 The banner was decorated with the words "Jesus, Maria" in large, golden letters.
 Joan also carried a sword but declared that she would never use it, preferring to hold her banner on the battle field.
 She said:

 "I loved my banner forty times more than my sword."